jacknohairwax/cth-repair-arxiv-labmt-project/optional_docs/notes.md

 ## Why no bootstrap

-The previous group used bootstrap and could not explain in their oral defence what the resampling was doing or why a wider sample shrank the interval.
+Our previous group used bootstrap and could not explain in their oral defence what the resampling was doing or why a wider sample shrank the interval.
 For a per-category mean of n ≈ 200 abstracts, the standard error of the mean is a textbook quantity I can defend in plain English: